Action of 11 April 1783: Background

-On 11 April, Captaine de Brûlot Villaret de Joyeuse was given command of Naïade.
+On 11 April, Captaine de Brûlot Louis Thomas Villaret de Joyeuse was given command of Naïade.
 Admiral Pierre André de Suffren sent her to Madras to warn the French blockading squadron, composed of the 74-gun Fendant, the 64-gun Saint-Michel and the frigates Cléopâtre and Coventry, of the imminent arrival of a superior British force.

 Action

 Three days after her departure, on 11 April 1783, Naïade spotted the 64-gun HMS Sceptre, under Captain Samuel Graves.
 In the light of a full moon and with the wind too light to escape and trying without success to elude his much stronger opponent, Villaret was forced into battle.
 At 22:00 the cannonade began and after two hours of resistance as Sceptre closed in on Naïade, Graves invited Villaret to surrender but the latter flatly refused.

 The fight resumed, but soon Naïade began suffering heavy damage.
 After two hours of resistance the French corvette had lost two topmasts, her wheel shot away, seven guns dismounted and her rigging was disabled.
 Villaret seeing that further resistance was futile struck his colours.
 The Sceptre had only the mizenmast damaged; casualties were light on both sides, 24 on the Sceptre and 34 on the Naïade.
 Having admired the fight and the resistance, Graves reportedly returned Villaret de Joyeuses' sword to him.